Detecting Entanglement by Pure Bosonic Extension: Calculation of

 where $\lambda_{\mathrm{min}}$ denotes the smallest eigenvalue and $\vec{\lambda}$ are the Gell-Mann matrices.

-\emph{Boundary of the PPT set} $\beta_\mathrm{PPT}$: the smallest eigenvalue of the partial transposed density matrix is zero
+\paragraph*{Boundary of the PPT set $\beta_\mathrm{PPT}$} the smallest eigenvalue of the partial transposed density matrix is zero

-where $\mathrm{PT}$ is short for the Partial Transpose with respect to one partite (A/B partite is equivalent here for the bipartite system).
+where $\vec{\lambda}^\Gamma$ is short for the partial transpose of the Gell-Mann matrices with respect to one partite.

-\emph{Boundary of the CHA} $\beta_{\mathrm{CHA}}$: we adopt the method Bagging with Convex Hull Approximation (BCHA) introduced in Ref. \cite{lu2018separability}.
-The BCHA method, a variant of the CHA algorithm, is more efficient in solving the boundary of the CHA set.
-The BCHA method is to solve the following linear programming,
+\paragraph*{Boundary of the CHA $\beta_{\mathrm{CHA}}$} the set is characterized by the convex hull approximation (CHA) of a series of pure separable state $|\psi_{A/B}^{(i)}\rangle$.
+To find the boundary, the following linear programming is required to solve

-where the pure states $|\psi_{A/B}^{(i)}\rangle$ are updated according to the bagging strategy.
-The optimized maximum value $\beta$ gives the boundary of the CHA.
+with the pure states $|\psi_{A/B}^{(i)}\rangle$ updated according to an iterative strategy introduced in the previous research \cite{lu2018separability,hou2020upper}.
+The number of pure states is chosen to be $N=2d_A^2d_B^2$ in our calculation.

-\emph{Boundary of PureB-ext model} $\beta_{\mathrm{PureB}}$: When the density matrix $\rho$ moves from the maximally mixed state $\rho_0$ to the boundary of the density matrix set, we notice that there is a sharp and clear boundary where the relative entropy of entanglement $E_R$ given by the PureB-ext model goes from zero to some nonzero value as shown in the FIG.~\ref{werner_and_isotropic}.
-With such an observation, we choose the density matrix with $E_R=10^{-7}$ as the boundary of the PureB-ext model.
-To find the boundary $\beta_{\mathrm{PureB}}$, we applied the binary search algorithm with the initial upper bound $\beta_{\mathrm{DM}}$ and the initial lower bound $\beta_{\mathrm{CHA}}$.
+\paragraph*{Boundary of PureB-ext $\beta_{\mathrm{PureB}}$} When the density matrix $\rho$ moves from the maximally mixed state $\rho_0$ to the boundary of the density matrix set, we notice that there is a sharp and clear boundary where the relative entropy of entanglement $E_R$ given by the PureB-ext goes from zero to some nonzero value as shown in the Fig.~\ref{werner_and_isotropic}.
+With such an observation, we choose the density matrix with $E_R=10^{-7}$ as the signal of the PureB-ext's boundary.
+To find the boundary $\beta_{\mathrm{PureB}}$, we applied the binary search algorithm with the initial upper bound $\beta_{\mathrm{DM}}$ and the initial lower bound $\beta=0$.